Scientific Name

 How to Grow and Care

 Mesembs are mostly adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
-This leads to or allows plants that are not especially large and sometimes very small and affects the way they need to be treated in cultivation.
+This leads to or allows plants that are not especially large, sometimes very small, and affects how they need to be treated in cultivation.

 The care basics are simple: well-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 Yet the difficulties are endless, trying to adapt to the Mesembs' adaptability and follow their growth habits in your particular conditions.